Anfernee Dijksteel: Charlton Athletic

 He signed for Charlton Athletic development squad in January 2016, having played against the side in a friendly whilst playing for the Nike Academy.
 He remained with the development squad until the end of the season before being promoted to the first team on a number of occasions during the 2016–17 season.
 After impressing for Jason Euell's side he was rewarded in February 2017 with a new three-and-a-half contract extension.
 In August 2017, he finally made his first team debut for the Addicks in a 2–1 victory over Exeter City in the EFL Cup.
 He scored his first goal on Easter Monday, 22 April 2019, opening the scoring against Scunthorpe United in a 4–0 Charlton win.

 Middlesbrough

 On 7 August 2019, he was signed by Championship rivals Middlesbrough for £2m.
 He scored his first goal for the club on 14 August 2024 in an EFL Cup tie against Leeds United.

 Personal life

-He is the older brother of fellow professional footballer Malik Dijksteel who plays for St Mirren, with the pair being teammates from 2021–2022 when Malik also played for Middlesbrough.
+He is the older brother of fellow professional footballer Malik Dijksteel who plays for St Mirren, with the pair being teammates from 2021 to 2022 when Malik also played for Middlesbrough.